MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-networking.md

 > Changes to SSL Cipher on the flexible server is not supported.
 FIPS cipher suites is enforced by default when tls_version is set to TLS version 1.2.
 For TLS versions other than version 1.2, SSL Cipher is set to default settings which comes with MySQL community installation.

-Review how to [connect using SSL/TLS](how-to-connect-tls-ssl.md) to learn more.
+Review [connect using SSL/TLS](how-to-connect-tls-ssl.md#verify-the-tlsssl-connection) to learn how to identify the TLS version you are using .

 ## Next steps

 - Learn how to enable private access (VNet integration) using the [Azure portal](how-to-manage-virtual-network-portal.md) or [Azure CLI](how-to-manage-virtual-network-cli.md)
 - Learn how to enable public access (allowed IP addresses) using the [Azure portal](how-to-manage-firewall-portal.md) or [Azure CLI](how-to-manage-firewall-cli.md)
 - Learn how to [configure private link for Azure Database for MySQL flexible server from Azure portal](how-to-networking-private-link-portal.md).